 What’s happening at Moat Brae?

-Moat Brae house and the Neverland Discovery garden that inspired JM Barrie to create Peter Pan is fully open again 7 days a week.
-We now have Timed Tickets with advanced booking meaning you can enjoy a safe experience in plenty of space.
+Moat Brae house and the Neverland Discovery garden that inspired JM Barrie to create Peter Pan is open again.
+We have Timed Tickets with advanced booking meaning you can enjoy a safe experience in plenty of space.

 There is plenty of FREE PARKING available in Dumfries Academy car park opposite Moat Brae during WEEKENDS AND SCHOOL HOLIDAYS

 Tickets can be purchased online, on the day at our Admissions desk or in advance by phoning 01387 255549.

 Time magazine ‘Top 50 Coolest Places in the World for Kids’

 Lost Boys Bistro open from Tues 14th Sept

 Please note that our Lost Boys Bistro autumn opening hours are now 11am – 2.00pm, Tuesday – Saturday.
 No need to book but it is the best way to guarantee a table!

 Our Chef Ryan has conjured up a delicious menu of lunch classics and his speciality, Cornish scones.

 Full lunch menu is now available Tues – Sat